Toyota is aiming to be world's first company to launch the 'holy grail' of EV battery tech

 Toyota might just be about to change the world of EV battery tech forever.

-And that is because the Japanese brand is aiming to launch the ‘holy grail’ of battery tech.
+And that’s because the Japanese brand is aiming to launch the ‘holy grail’ of battery tech.

-And this EV battery tech could be here as soon as 2027.
+This EV battery tech could be here as soon as 2027, but how will it change things for drivers?

 DISCOVER SBX CARS: The global premium car auction platform powered by Supercar Blondie